elringus/imgit/README.md

 # Convert media links to optimized HTML

-Images, video and YouTube: fetch, encode, scale, lazyload – for best UX and [Web Vitals](https://web.dev/vitals).
+Images, video and YouTube: fetch, encode, scale, lazyload – for best UX and [Web Vitals](https://web.dev/vitals) — imgit is a JavaScript package and set of plugins for popular web frameworks to enhance user experience when interacting with media-heavy websites, such as blogs, landings, portfolios and documentation sites.

+## Features

-✨ Builds optimized HTML for arbitrary image, video and YouTube syntax, such as URLs, markdown or JSX tags.
+✨ Builds optimized HTML for media URLs, markdown or JSX tags

-⚡ Encodes to the modern AV1/AVIF format compressing by up to 90% without noticeable quality loss.
-Supports GPU acceleration.
+⚡ Encodes to AV1/AVIF utilizing GPU acceleration

-♻️ Works with most known media formats: JPEG, PNG, APNG, SVG, GIF, WEBP, WEBM, MP4, AVI, MOV, MKV, BMP, TIFF, TGA and even PSD.
+♻️ Supports JPG, A/PNG, GIF, WEBM/P, AVI, MKV, TIFF, PSD and more

-🌊 Generates tiny blurred covers from the source content to be beautifully crossfaded into HD originals once lazy-loaded.
+🌊 Generates tiny blurred covers cross-faded into HD source on lazy-load

-📐 Optionally scales down the content to specified threshold while preserving high-resolution variants for high-DPI displays.
+📐 Scales the content while preserving HD original for high-DPI displays

-🌐 Fetches from remote sources, such as image hostings.
-Uploads optimized content to designated endpoint, such as CDN.
+🌐 Fetches sources from remote URLs, uploads optimized versions to CDN

-🗺️ Built-in plugins for Astro, SvelteKit, SolidStart, VitePress, Nuxt and Remix.
-Adapters for Node, Deno and Bun runtimes.
+🗺️ Plugs into Astro, Svelte, VitePress and more; runs on Node, Deno and Bun

-### 🎬 Get Started
+## 🎬 Get Started

 http://imgit.dev/guide